jelmer3000/MixedRealityToolkit-Unity-PolySpatial/README.md

 # Fork of Mixed Reality Toolkit for Unity, for supporting VisionOS via PolySpatial
-This is a Work in progress and should not be used for any production app.
+This is an experiment and should not be used for any production app.
+This work is sponsored by [Holocare](https://www.holocare.com)

 ### Goals
 * Support for Touch3D input, to interact with most interactables